More information about how to get in touch by phone, email or in person.

 How do I pay for tickets with my gift vouchers?

 Tickets can be purchased using a The Met Gift Voucher by phone, online or in person, just quote the code that’s on the voucher so we can apply the discount.
 If you are using the voucher to pay for tickets online there is a voucher code box on the final stage (Payment) of the booking process where you can enter the code.
-Please be aware that all bookings are subject to a £2.50 transaction fee when made online or over the phone.

 How long are gift vouchers valid for?